Homemade Ricotta Cheese

 Kitchen Tools You Will Need

-• Use a sieve or strainer and several layers of cheesecloth to drain your homemade ricotta.
+• Use a sieve or strainer and several layers of cheesecloth to drain your ricotta cheese.

 • Slotted Spoon – For transferring all of the cheese curds once they’re finished cooking.